 In 1926 he went to Cologne and joined the Phototechnisches Labor (Phototechnical Laboratory), and created his first movies the same year.
 Among them was a portrait of Biberach.
-He also made movies in Paris Switzerland, and from 1931 to 1947, worked for the Bavaria Film in Munich.
-In 1937, he created the Science Fiction movie, "Weltraumschiff I startet" [Space Ship I launches], a story about a first Moon landing which he dated in 1963 (see Heise Webpage, in German).
-In all, he created almost 50 movies.
+He also made movies in Paris (4), Switzerland, and from 1931 to 1947, worked for the Bavaria Film in Munich.
+In 1937, he created the Science Fiction movie, "Weltraumschiff I startet" [Space Ship I launches], a story about a first spaceflight around the Moon (a flyby over the far side of the Moon), which he dated in 1963 (more acurately, the launch on his 60th birthday, June 13, 1963).
+In all, he created about 50 movies.

-Already at age 12, Kutter manufactured his first refracing telescope from lenses taken from a toy cinematograph.
-He got known to Anton Staus (1872-1952) who introduced him to the theory of "Brachy" telescopes, reflectors of short construction, but not obstruction-free, developed in 1876-77 by J. Forster and K. Fritsch in Vienna.
+In Munich, he got known to the astronomer Anton Staus (1872-1952), who introduced him to the theory of "Brachy" telescopes, reflectors of short construction, but not obstruction-free, developed in 1876-77 by J. Forster and K. Fritsch in Vienna.
 Kutter got interested and developed plans for a "Neo-Brachyt," which were supported by the Munich optical and mechanical workshop of Georg Tremel starting in 1936.
 After four years, a first instrument was publicly presented, an obstruction-free reflecting telescope which was of the design of the modern Schiefspiegler in its anastigmatic variant.

-During the 1970s, Kutter retired to a life with his family in Biberach without much publicity, and passed away after a longer disease on February 1, 1985.
+During the 1970s, Kutter retired to a life with his family in Biberach without much publicity.
+In 1972 he handed over the cinema operation to his son Adrian who directed it to 2007.
+After a longer disease, Anton Kutter passed away on February 1, 1985.